Everyone’s favorite pan-fried sesame garlic tofu with a sticky glaze. This vegan one-pan wonder is sure to become a staple in your dinner rotation.

 Instructions

-- Cut tofu into 1-inch cubes and place in a bowl.
+- Cut tofu into 1-inch cubes and place in a large bowl.
 Sprinkle with 1 tablespoon arrowroot, and pinches of salt and pepper.
 Gently toss with your hands to coat.
 Then sprinkle with another tablespoon of arrowroot and toss again.

 - Meanwhile, in a small bowl, combine the soy sauce, water, maple syrup, vinegar, sesame oil, garlic, ginger, and the remaining teaspoon of arrowroot.